-Oil production at the Vostochno-Messoyakhskoye field — the starting point for development — is being undertaken exclusively through horizontal wells, with horizontal sections of approximately 1,000 metres.
-This is necessitated by the geology of deposits, further complicated by a significant gas cap.
-In addition to which, the oil-bearing rocks, located throughout various strata, are disconnected and of diverse origin.
-Oil-bearing areas located in various production zones (horizons) are discontinuous, and of diverse origin.
+Oil production at the Vostochno-Messoyakhskoye field — the starting point for development — is being undertaken exclusively through horizontal wells, involving horizontal sections of approximately 1,000 metres.
+This is necessitated by the geology of the deposits, further complicated by a significant gas cap.
+In addition to this, the oil-bearing rocks, located throughout various strata, are disconnected and of diverse origin.

-To increase the coverage ratio (“sweep efficiency”), the more complex overlying strata have been developed through the use of “fishbone wells” — multilateral wells trunking from a main horizontal well.
-Well-drilling technologies for a diverse (discontinuous) configuration of this kind were successfully tested and implemented in 2017, and fracking operations successfully undertaken in underlying production targets with abnormally high formation pressure, leading to an improved oil recovery factor (ORF).
+To increase the coverage ratio of these more complex overlying strata «fishbone wells» — multilateral wells trunking from a main horizontal well — were used.
+Well-drilling technologies appropriate for such a diverse configuration were successfully tested and implemented in 2017, together with fracking operations in underlying production targets with abnormally high formation pressure — all of which has led to improved oil recovery..

 The pipeline route avoids crossing feeding grounds for local deer pastures, and places sacred to indigenous peoples.
-Special crossings have been built on deer-herd migration routes, and where the pipeline traverses the major Indikyakha and Muduiyakha rivers (crossed by migrating deer herds in winter and used by small-sized boats in summer) it passes underground — the northernmost underwater crossings in Russia, built using directional drilling.
+Special crossings have been built on deer-herd migration routes, and where the pipeline traverses the major Indikyakha and Muduiyakha rivers crossed by migrating deer herds in winter and used by small-sized boats in summer it passes underground.
+These are the northernmost underwater crossings in Russia, built using directional drilling.

-Cutting-edge technologies were used in building the pipeline, in order to optimise its reliability.
-Automatic and semi-automatic welding was used by the company for the first time, and the pipeline equipped with leak-detection and anti-corrosion systems, on completion.
+Cutting-edge technologies have been used in building the pipeline, in order to optimise its reliability — specifically, automatic and semi-automatic welding used by the company for the first time, and the pipeline equipped with leak-detection and anti-corrosion systems, on completion.